 5/20/2019 1:48 p.m.

-WRONG ANSWER!
-PVC or polyvinyl chloride can in fact be cut with laser, BUT PVC is dangerous to heat since the thermal process produces hydrochloric acid which emits toxic fumes (chlorine gas).
+What Toolots respondant doesn’t realize is that even though PVC or polyvinyl chloride can in fact be cut with laser, it is also dangerous when heated.
+The thermal process produces hydrochloric acid which emits toxic fumes (chlorine gas).
 You can die from inhaling too much Chlorine gas!
 This customer had never used a laser before and sales never warned him about laser cutting PVC?
 This is an example of selling machinery out of ignorance that could prove fatal.

-Support forums especially ones like this tend to be hit or miss for those seeking real help.
-Unfortunately this one seems to be needing support of its own.
+Support forums especially ones like this tend to be hit or miss for those seeking real help to get their machine up and running.
+Unfortunately, this forum support seems to be needing support of its own.

 Product reviews, complaints, and honest feedback from customers and employees can be found using the links below.
 Please help our readers by contributing your honest feedback in the comment section below.